kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 The Kubecost aggregator container handles all operations relating to Teams.
 Viewing the logs may allow you to troubleshoot any issues.

-If a state where invalid or incorrect teams are causing access issues in Kubecost, teams config can be deleted by running:
+If a state where invalid or incorrect teams are causing access issues in Kubecost, teams config can be deleted by running the below commands.

 ```sh
 kubectl exec $POD -- sh -c 'rm -rf /var/configs/rbac_teams.json'